 Eventually, its use for holiday periods was dropped in favor of three different times of the year, which conveniently includes cherry blossom season in much of the country:

-But it’s also great for trying out local foods, hitting up those places you might otherwise not have planned without an unlimited* type of rail pass, and indeed, to appreciate the Japanese rail system.
+Indeed, it’s also great for trying out local foods, hitting up those places you might otherwise not have planned without an unlimited* type of rail pass, and to appreciate the usefulness of the Japanese rail system.

 O.K., so What is It?